gogins/michael.gogins.studio/music/finished/Pianissimo-1.0.0/README.md

 ## Notes

-A Python script running as ReaScript in Reaper generates a Lindenmayer system in chord space with operations from the Generalized Contextual Group of Fiore and Satyendra as implemented by my CsoundAC algorthmic composition library, and rendered in Reaper using a variety of piano presets for the Modartt Pianoteq physically modeled piano, with a little effects processing.
+I composed this piece using a Lindenmayer system operating in chord space and applying actions from the generalized contextual group of Fiore and Satyendra, thus creating a varied harmonic progression that is almost but not really tonal.
+The code for this piece runs as a Python action in Reaper, and generates a MIDI track that is rendered with a variety of Pianoteq presets and other plugins.
+This piece was premiered 26 June 2025 at the New York City Electroacoustic Music Festival.